VirtuslabRnD/ij-indexing-tools/README.md

 enable downloading JDK shared indexes in the IntelliJ Registry under key `shared.indexes.jdk.download` and paste the server URL under key `shared.indexes.jdk.download.url`.

-Indexes built for dependency jars cannot be server from S3 at the moment, they have to be copied into the IntelliJ cache folder manually.
+Indexes built for dependency jars cannot be served from S3 at the moment, they have to be copied into the IntelliJ cache folder manually.